nndda/Theatre/docs/tutorials/dialogue_ui_toggle/index.md

 <hr>

 0. Let's take a look at the current scene tree.
-Since `PanelContainer` is the parent of all UI dialogue, let's save it as a variable named `dialogue_container`.
+Since [PanelContainer] is the parent of all of the UI dialogue, let's save it as a variable named `dialogue_container`.

     ```gdscript
-    @export var dialogue_container : PanelContainer
+    @export var dialogue_container: PanelContainer
     ```

     !!! note
-        Don't forget to assign the node in the inspector when using `@export` annotation to reference nodes!
+        Don't forget to assign the node in the inspector when using `@export` annotation to reference the nodes!

     <br>